sascharissling/cheatsheets/javascript/javascript.md

 Only the simplest scripts are put into HTML.
 More complex ones reside in separate files.
 The benefit of a separate file is that the browser will download it and store it in its cache.

+> if a script is inside `head`, then `document.body` is unavailable, because the browser did not read it yet.

 # JS Rules

 - Never declare multiple variables in one line.
 Although multiline stile is possible as stated below: